nlmaca/Enecsys_Dashboard/README.md

 - your webdirectory where you copied the files to

 After this you should be able to login into the dashboard.
-Your ipaddress followed by your webdirectory (Exmample: http://10.0.0.50/enecsys http://IP_RASPBERRY/Enecsys_Dashboard
+Your ipaddress followed by your webdirectory (Example: http://10.0.0.50/enecsys<br>
+http://IP_RASPBERRY/Enecsys_Dashboard

 default login: admin